thingsdb/ThingsDocs/v0/content/collection-api/mod_type/mod.md

 ---
 title: "mod"
-weight: 133
+weight: 137
 ---

-Modifies the type definition of a property from an exinsting [Type](../../../data-types/type).
+Modifies the type definition of a property from an existing [Type](../../../data-types/type).

 {{% notice note %}}
 When modifying a property of a Type, the changed property type can only be less 'strict'. \
 So for example, `age: 'int'` can become `age: 'int?'`, but not the other way around.
 {{% /notice %}}

 ### Action